phetsims/geometric-optics/doc/implementation-notes.md

 See `js/common/model/tools/` and `js/common/view/tools/` for all source code related to tools.

+See `GOToolDragListener` for mouse/touch drag handling, `GOToolKeyboardDragListener` for keyboard drag handling.

-Tools have support for 2 hotkeys:
+Tools support 2 hotkeys:
 * `ESCAPE` returns the tool to the toolbox
 * `J` jumps (moves) the tool to "interesting points", cycling through those points from left-to-right